-Studies at NBP have been focused on the integration of NBP and the newly acquired MLP into a single mining operation.
-An updated Technical Report is planned for release in late October, 2018.
+Studies at the NBP have been focused on the integration of the NBP and the newly acquired MLP into a single mining operation.
+The Technical Report describing the integrated NBP-MLP dated November 1, 2018 and amended November 8, 2018 is available on SEDAR.